protolambda/eth2.0-ssz/specs/navigation/summaries_expansions.md

 A summary type can be defined by taking the expansion and substituting the types of the elements to summarize with `Bytes32` to reflect their `hash_tree_root`.
 Or vice versa an expansion can be defined based on a summary type.

+Some details can also be summarized with a `signing_root`.
+An implementer has two options here:
+1. Ignore the final signature field, the root of this container in the summary type can be annotated to do this.
+2. Exclude the signature field from the expansion definition to begin with.

 ### Example